-Wildfires like the Riverside Fire in Estacada have had a variety of effects, including an significant demand for forest tree seedlings.
+Wildfires like the Riverside Fire in Estacada have had a variety of effects, including a significant demand for forest tree seedlings.

 "Seedlings were already in short supply in Oregon before the fires," said Kyle Abraham, chief of Oregon Department of Forestry's private forests division.
 "Now, rough estimates are that somewhere between 80 and 140 million additional seedlings could be needed to reforest just the non-federal lands that burned in 2020."

 The 138,000-acre Riverside Fire began last September near Estacada and reached full containment in December.
 The incident was deemed controlled Sunday, Feb.
-14. It was one of multiple wildfires across the state.
+14. It was one of multiple wildfires across the state at the time.

 The range of seedlings that will likely be needed in the aftermath of last fall's wildfires is two to three times the typical number of seedlings needed each year for reforestation in Oregon.

 Several factors have contributed to the state's limited seedling supply, including labor shortages, financial risk and lack of nursery space.
 Many nurseries mainly grow for landowners who are regular purchasers and file orders years ahead of time.
 Additionally, few nurseries specialize in forest species.